 - For a quick result, study the theory of each trick step by step, work out all movements as qualitatively as possible; this will allow you not to make mistakes.

 - Before you go to the next workout, you need to inspect the skate.
-It must be in good condition, without damage or lose parts.
+It must be in good condition, without damage or loose parts.

 - Try not to ride on small pebbles.
 On such a road, the easiest way to lose balance is to drop.

 Never compete in skills with more experienced skateboarders who have mastered tricks that are difficult to perform.
 Often in such situations, newcomers, to show their (not yet richest) skills, receive serious injuries and fractures.